SSH login approvals using Jira Server

 Edit the workflow to have these three states:

-- Newly created issues should be in the "Pending" state.
+- New created issues should be in Pending state.

-- You can choose to make the workflow strict and restrict moving requests from the "Approved" state to the "Declined" state and vice versa, or leave that flexible.
+- You can choose to make the workflow strict and restrict moving requests from Approved state to Declined state and vice versa, or leave that flexible.
 Teleport will only change the request status once, i.e. the first time the request is approved or denied on your Jira board.

 We recommend installing the Teleport Plugins alongside the Teleport Proxy.
 This is an ideal location as plugins have a low memory footprint, and will require both public internet access and Teleport Auth access.
 We currently only provide linux-amd64 binaries, you can also compile these plugins from source.